Life After the Army: 7 Things You Learn as a Veteran

 Believe it or not, not everyone joins the Army only out of patriotism.
 A lot of people are running from something.
 Parents, boyfriend/girlfriend, poverty, boredom--you name it.
 Joining the Army seems to be like joining the circus.
 It might make sense to a civilian looking for a quick solution.
 Why not?

-First, Basic Combat Training cuts off the trainee from the civilian world for a few months.
+First, Basic Combat Training cuts the trainee off from the civilian world for a few months.
 Then there's Advanced Individual Training.
-Advanced Individual Training has more freedom but there's still plenty of space from anything messy back home.
+Advanced Individual Training has more freedom but there's still plenty of space between you and anything messy back home.
 A few Permanent Changes of Station (PCSs) after that are always welcome.
-Sure--sprinkle all this with a couple deployments, too.
+Then, sprinkle all this with a couple deployments, too.

 The Army forces the soldier to compartmentalize any civilian issues from the mission.
 Then the Army keeps the soldier busy enough to put almost anything on the back burner.
 Oh, and everyone back home is so proud of their soldier.
 Everything else fades in the light of the flag.
 It's beautiful.